About Mr. Benner and his Family

-Welcome and thank you for visiting our little corner on the web.
-Let me introduce myself and my family and tell you a little about what led me to my interest in the Ancient Hebrew language and culture.
+Thank you for visiting our little corner on the web.
+Let me introduce myself and my family and tell you a little about us.

-About twelve years ago I began a serious study of the Bible to learn why I believed what I believed.
+In the 1990s I began a serious study of the Bible to learn why I believed what I believed.
 My first exposure to the Hebrew language was with an Exhaustive Concordance which allowed me to see the Hebrew word behind the English translation.
 I quickly recognized that the translators are not very consistent in how they translated Hebrew words.
 This caused a desire to learn how to read the Hebrew text for myself.
 After a couple of years I was reading the Hebrew Bible and discovered a whole new world in front me.
-(For more about my research into the Ancient Hebrew language, please see the AHRC About page on the web site.
+(For more about my research into the Ancient Hebrew language, please see the About the AHRC page on the web site.

 Jeff & Denise Benner